arangodb/arangodb/Documentation/UserManual/Aql.md

 - @FN{DOCUMENT(@FA{collection}, @FA{id})}: returns the document that id uniquely identified by the @FA{id}.
 ArangoDB will try to find the document using the `_id` value of the document in the specified collection.
-If there is a mismatch between the @FA{collection} passed and the collection specified in @FA{id}, then no document will be returned.
+If there is a mismatch between the @FA{collection} passed and the collection specified in @FA{id}, then `null` will be returned.
 Additionally, if the
-  @FA{collection} matches the collection value specified in @FA{id} but the document cannot be found, no document will be returned.
+  @FA{collection} matches the collection value specified in @FA{id} but the document cannot be found, `null` will be returned.
 This function also allows @FA{id} to be a list of ids.
   In this case, the function will return a list of all documents that could be found.

 High-level operations {#AqlOperations}
 ======================================